UKGovLD/registry-core/doc/notes.md

 ## Trial deployment notes

-   * Set baseURI in web.xml and @base in root-register.ttl and system-registers.ttl
+   * Set baseURI in web.xml and @base in root-register.ttl

 ## Open ID